Suggs: Solo career

-Suggs first explored a solo career after The Madness disbanded.
-He soon started meeting with former bandmate Mike Barson in Amsterdam and in London at Liquidator Studios, which Madness still owned.
-Suggs started working with Barson on an intended duo project, writing and producing songs such as "Haunted", "She's Gone", and "Animal", the latter of which was used the in 1990 indie film The Final Frame, which Suggs starred in.
+By the end of 1988, Suggs was without a band for the first time since he was 16.
+During the interim period, he explored various endeavours as well as continuing to write music.
+He started working with former bandmate Mike Barson on an intended duo project as early as 1989.
+They started writing and producing songs such as "Alcohol", "She's Gone", and "Animal", the latter of which was used in the 1990 indie film The Final Frame, which Suggs starred in.

 After Madness' reformation for Madstock! in 1992 and 1994, Suggs went to work on his first solo album with the production help of reggae producers Sly and Robbie.
 In 1995, The Lone Ranger was released on Warner Music and peaked on the UK Albums Chart at No. 14.
 The first single to be released from the album was a cover of the Beatles song "I'm Only Sleeping" entering the UK Top 10 at No. 7.
 Its music video featured appearances from Madness bandmates Mike Barson and Chas Smash.
 This was followed by "Camden Town", a homage to Suggs's favourite part of London, which reached No. 14 in the UK.

-In December of that year, Suggs released The Christmas E.P. featuring his song "The Tune" (co-written with Mike Barson) plus covers of "Sleigh Ride" and "Alright" by Supergrass.
+In December of that year, Suggs released The Christmas E.P. featuring his song "The Tune" (written by Mike Barson) plus covers of "Sleigh Ride" and "Alright" by Supergrass.
 In 1996, the third single from the album, a version of the Simon & Garfunkel song "Cecilia", became his most successful release, peaking at No. 4 in the UK and being certified silver by the British Phonographic Industry.
 The final single to be released from the album was "No More Alcohol", charting at No. 24.